Trezen59/The-Ultimate-CLI-Chat-App-using-TCP-sockets-based-model/README.md

 Author: Trezen Parmar
 E-MAIL: trezen7984891023@gmail.com

+DIR STRUCTURE:

+1. sourceFiles/ - Contains the source files server.c client.c and common.c
+2. libs/		- Contains the library files libServer.c libClient.c and libCommon.c
+3. ServerFiles/ - Contains files as a database for server app, all files on server will be here and files to send will be here too.
+4. ClientFiles/ - Contains files as a database for client app, all files on client side will be here and files to send will be here too.
+5. Makefile		- Contains instructions to compile the source, DO NOT EDIT.

 DESCRIPTION:

-This app is a server-client app which uses sockets mainly for communication.
+This app is a server-client chat app which uses sockets for transfer of data between two processes.
-This is a bidirectional app in which both participants can send and receive messages simultaneously.
+This is a bidirectional chat app in which both participants can send and receive messages simultaneously.
 It also has a menu based approach to select the appropriate options.